• Home

 Make sure you take the time to read your entire lease carefully.
 Don’t be afraid to ask for extra time.
 This is a legal contract between you and the landlord, confirming that you will be following these rules and regulations.

-Your lease will include if you can paint the walls in your apartment, what’s included in the rent, what happens if you break your lease early. so much information is included in your lease that you want to be notified on everything.
+Your lease will include if you can paint the walls in your apartment, what’s included in the rent, and what happens if you break your lease early. so much information is included in your lease that you want to be notified of everything.

 Remember to ask questions about anything you don’t understand.
 In addition, receive the copy in writing and with everyone’s signatures included!